Digital Media & Communication Introductory / Media & Film (6 Credits)

-This course is designed to introduce students to film production.
-This course explore both film making techniques and technology.
+This course is designed to introduce students to digital media software, film production and editing.
+This course explore both film making and the technological tools involved.
 Explore concepts such as mise en scene, sound, lighting, camera shots, angles and movement before delving more deeply into theoretical issues like movie genres, pre-production/production and post-production, roles of filmmakers and Canada’s influence in film.
 End the semester by applying your understanding of film making concepts and techniques through filming and editing.
-Students will learn basic software like Photoshop, Premiere, After Effects., 3D Studio Max, Maya, etc.
+Students will learn basic software like Adobe Photoshop, Premiere, & After Effects.

 Design Studies Introductory (5 Credits)